HELLO

 1. Project - Provision of Nutritional Meals to Vulnerable Groups

-Project DescriptionPackaging and providing 356,832 wholesome nutritious meals to 8,484 participants in Maharashtra, Karnataka, Delhi-NCR, Odisha and Jharkhand.
+Project DescriptionPackaging and providing 2,12,760 wholesome nutritious meals to 3,125 beneficiaries in Karnataka, Hyderabad, Maharashtra & Delhi-NCR.

 Rise Against Hunger India is driven by the vision of a world without hunger.
 Our mission is to nourish lives, empower communities, respond to emergencies and build a strong movement towards ending hunger.
 To achieve this, Rise Against Hunger India carries out programs that range from providing food and nutrition assistance to the most in need to empowering communities and individuals to become food secure.
-In rural areas, we undertake agriculture, livelihood and income generation projects to support subsistence & marginal farmers have enough food and nutrition round the year.
-In cities and metros such as in Bangalore, Delhi, Mumbai, Hyderabad, Pune and Chennai, we support more than 150 schools, residential care institutions serving children, elderly persons, physically and mentally challenged persons with our pre-packaged nutritious meals.
-To organize meals (dry khichdi mix) for these partner groups, we engage volunteers from corporate groups, civic groups, other organizations who participate in our fun-filled program.
+To organize meals (dry khichdi mix) for our partner NGOs, we engage volunteers from corporate groups, civic groups, other organizations who participate in our fun-filled program.

 Email: sagar@riseagainsthungerindia.org